james-t-larson/neutral-times-api/taskell.md

 ## To Do

-- On start, it should check if thre are any articles for the day.
-If there are none, it should generate them
 - Link taskell and the github project
 - Enforce SSL in lightsail instance
 - Github actions should build on merge to main